Hello over there. I’m Liz Lamoreux.

 During my teens, I surrounded myself with books that became my best friends and got a bit lost in the world of writing (lots of teenage angsty half-filled notebooks during those years).
 After getting a degree in psychology at the University of Notre Dame, my soul-searching adventures transported me into the world of poetry, yoga, and meditation.

 Then I turned 30.
 And around that time I began to feel a bit more at home with myself.
 I completed a two-year yoga teacher training and began writing my blog in the fall of 2005.
 An experience with deep grief cracked me open at that time and writing + photography + poetry saved me.

 When I experienced a traumatic birth when my daughter was born and then she needed life saving open heart surgery at four months old, I began to deeply understand that seeing the beauty in the midst of the hard stuff, the shit, the messy everyday stuff would help me to heal the cracks that living creates.
 This intersection of beauty and messy is what I am drawn to write about and talk about on my blog, in my newsletter stories, and when I sit down with someone for a cup of tea.

-Today, I live in the Puget Sound area with my husband, and our (healthy, always on the move, chatting up everyone she meets) six-year-old-daughter Eleanor.
-You can often find me in my studio surrounded by strips of fabric, photos, several idea and poetry journals, and a mug of coffee.
+Today, I live in the Puget Sound area with my husband, our (healthy, always on the move, chatting up everyone she meets) eight-year-old-daughter Eleanor, and our little white dog, Lyle.
+You can often find me in my studio surrounded by poetry, photos, paper and paints and words, several journals, and a mug of coffee.